ThunderFly-aerospace/docs/avionics/TFUNIPAYLOAD01/index.md

 ### Using QGroundControl

-Ensure your autopilot is connected via a telemetry radio or USB-UART bridge, not via its USB port.
+Ensure your autopilot is connected via a [telemetry radio](/avionics/TFSIK01/) or [USB-UART bridge](/avionics/TFUSBSERIAL01/), do not use the flight controller's USB port directly.
 The following steps allow you to inspect incoming MAVLink TUNNEL messages:

 1. Open QGroundControl and connect the autopilot.
 2. Click the QGC logo (top left corner), navigate to **Analyze Tools**, then select **MAVLink Inspector**.
 3. Look for messages of type `TUNNEL`.
 These confirm correct reception and forwarding.

-> **Note:** This requires the messages to be broadcast (sysid = 0, compid = 0), and QGC must be on a MAVLink-enabled link (not USB).
+> **Note:** This requires the messages to be broadcast (sysid = 0, compid = 0), and QGC must be on a MAVLink-enabled link (not applicable for direct USB connection).

 ![MavLink Tunnel messages in QGC](https://user-images.githubusercontent.com/5196729/99434203-cec17d00-290e-11eb-93a7-e089ba893775.png)